pmichaillat/latex-math/README.md

 + Add the LaTeX style file `math.sty` to the folder with your LaTeX document.
 + Insert `\usepackage{math}` in the preamble of your LaTeX document.
 + Use the commands defined in `math.sty`.
-+ Existing math commands continue to work as usual.
-+ A few text commands are modified (such as `\oe`, `\o`, `\b`, `\P`) and do not produce their usual output.
++ Existing math commands continue to work as usual, with the exception of a few text commands that do not produce their usual output (such as `\oe`, `\o`, `\b`, `\P`).
 These commands used to insert text symbols that are rarely used in scientific writing, and now insert common mathematical symbols, so hopefully the modification is not problematic.

 ## License